-The Trust's Investment Sub committee reviews the investment manager's performance in the light of the Trust's Statement of Investment Policy and Objectives.
-The Trustees have approved a change to the primary objective, namely to achieve a total return of at least CPI inflation plus 5%.
+The Trust's Investment Sub-committee reviews the investment manager's performance in the light of the Trust's Statement of Investment Policy and Objectives.
+The primary objective is to achieve a total return of at least CPI inflation plus 5%.
 The Trust has a requirement for sufficient liquid funds to cover its forward commitments without detriment.
 The portfolio should be invested in a socially responsible manner.

-The Trust has placed its investment portfolio of £6.6m (2019: £9.6m) in the Cambridge University Endowment Fund, which is considered to be suitable for university charitable funds with income requirements.
+The Trust has placed its investment portfolio of £7.4m (2020: £6.6m) in the Cambridge University Endowment Fund, which is considered to be suitable for university charitable funds with income requirements.